Artist: Marius Starkey (authored by marius starkey)

 Home now is San Francisco, where I can be found climbing hills, walking along the coastal cliffs, and painting in the amazing light.
 My work is held in corporate and private collections worldwide, shown in national galleries.
 I love what I do, and it’s my great pleasure to share it with you!

-Bernadette Jiyong Frank
+Submitted by Bernadette Jiyong Frank on

 My recent paintings and photography are an investigation into indeterminate spaces that communicate time and memory.
 Passing of time, fleeting moments, and altered memories are feelings I attempt to capture in the abstracted images and the subtle yet luminous color field.
 Although my imagery and subject matter in both media offer a reinterpretation of transient experiences, the approach is opposite of another.
 The painting begins as an empty space that evolves into a subtle structural beauty; the photography begins as a literal image that transforms into a portrayal of atmospheric mystery.